Understanding and using big data correctly

 Data sovereignty and data protection

-STACKIT guarantees that all data is stored and processed exclusively in German and Austrian data centers and thus meets the highest data protection standards in accordance with the GDPR.
-This allows companies to retain full control over confidential, sensitive data at all times.
+STACKIT ensures that all data is stored and processed exclusively in data centers located in Germany and Austria, thereby meeting the highest data protection standards in accordance with the GDPR.
+This allows companies to retain full control over confidential and sensitive data at all times.

 Secure cloud infrastructure

-The STACKIT cloud platform provides a secure and reliable environment for big data applications and analytics that are specifically tailored to the requirements of regulated industries.
-Thanks to its compliance with strict European data protection and security standards, STACKIT is particularly suitable for use in sensitive areas such as telecommunications, healthcare and finance.
+The STACKIT cloud platform provides a secure and reliable environment for big data applications and analytics, specifically tailored to the needs of regulated industries.
+Thanks to its compliance with strict European data protection and security standards, STACKIT is particularly well-suited for use in sensitive sectors such as telecommunications, healthcare, and finance.

 Scalability

-With STACKIT, companies can design their big data projects flexibly and scale the required resources as needed without having to invest in their own hardware.
+With STACKIT, companies can design their big data projects flexibly and scale the necessary resources as needed without having to invest in their own hardware.

 Cost efficiency

-Using STACKIT's cloud solutions eliminates the need for expensive investments in your own IT infrastructure.
-This means that you only pay for the resources that are actually used.
+Using STACKIT's cloud solutions eliminates the need for costly investments in your own IT infrastructure.
+This means you only pay for the resources you actually use.

 Types of Big Data: what is unstructured and structured data?